 Before completing your reservation, you’ll be offered the opportunity to add Trip Protection, a travel insurance product offered by Allianz through Priceline.

-Hot Tip: Check out our guide to credit card insurance for more information about the various protections and benefits offered and our recommended cards with coverage.
+Hot Tip: Check out our guide to credit card insurance for more information about the various protections and benefits offered by different credit cards.

 For Express Deals, Priceline members who find a better price up to midnight before they travel can be refunded 200% of the difference.